Enoshima Guide: Best Things to Do on This Seaside Island

 The history of Enoshima dates back to the Kamakura period (1185–1333).
 It has long been a sacred site, primarily dedicated to Benzaiten, the goddess of music, art, and wealth.
 According to legend, Enoshima rose from the sea in response to Benzaiten’s prayers, creating a haven for her to reside.
 The Enoshima Shrine complex, which consists of three main shrines (Hetsunomiya, Nakatsunomiya, and Okutsunomiya), was established to honor her.

 During the Edo period (1603–1868), Enoshima became a popular pilgrimage destination.
 Pilgrims and tourists were drawn to the island’s spiritual sites and natural wonders, including the Iwaya Caves, which were considered sacred.
 In the 19th century, European traders discovered Enoshima, adding a touch of international influence to the island.
-The Samuel Cocking Garden, established by a British merchant, is a reminder from this era.
+The Samuel Cocking Garden, established by a British merchant, is a reminder of this era.

 What to Do in Enoshima

-Enoshima is is a treasure trove of experiences, with a diverse array of activities and attractions that cater to all types of travelers:
+Enoshima is a treasure trove of experiences, with a diverse array of activities and attractions that cater to all types of travelers:

 For those interested in water sports, Enoshima offers excellent conditions for surfing, windsurfing, and paddleboarding.
 The consistent waves and favorable wind conditions make it a hub for enthusiasts of these activities.